HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 _The mission of this project is to provide a concrete assist to the Toronto Budget process which will make it easier for Toronto citizens to contribute._

+This is a project organized through [civic tech toronto](http://civictech.ca/).

 The current status is that we are reviewing project focus options, to pick one for implementation.

 The current candidates are: